 - Scaling: Scaling removes tartar and bacteria from your tooth surfaces and beneath your gums.
 It may be performed using instruments or an ultrasonic device.

-- Root planning: Planning smoothens the root surfaces, discouraging further build-up of tartar and bacterial endotoxin.
+- Root planing: Planning smoothens the root surfaces, discouraging further build-up of tartar and bacterial endotoxin.

 - Antibiotics: Topical antibiotics can include antibiotic mouth rinses or insertion of gels containing antibiotics in the space between your teeth and gums or into pockets after deep cleaning.